 Since that time, falling hardware costs, user-friendly operating systems and applications, and the widespread availability of low-cost Internet access have popularised computing for both businesses and private individuals.
 Today, you are almost as likely to find a personal computer installed in the average household as a television or a telephone (in fact, you can even watch television or make a telephone call on a personal computer!).
 In the business world, the use of information technology has become essential for survival in today’s competitive global marketplace.

 Computing is a very broad field.
 To some students, computing will be about writing computer programs – an activity that falls under the general heading of software development.
 To other students, computing is all about things like information theory and the logical and mathematical properties of algorithms - theoretical issues that fall under the heading of computer science.
 The contents of these pages tend to lean more towards practical computing topics.
-For the most part this section will deal with subjects related to computer hardware and the operating system software that enables the user to interact with that hardware.
+This section will deal mainly with subjects related to computer and hardware and the operating system software that enables the user to interact with that hardware.